shjo-april/RecurSeed_and_EdgePredictMix/README.md

 [10/18/2022] Released additional results such as pseudo labels and DeepLabv2.

+[01/26/2023] Released additional weights trained on the COCO 2014 dataset and updating citation.

 # Setup

 Setting up for this project involves installing dependencies and preparing datasets.
 The code is tested on Ubuntu 20.04 with NVIDIA GPUs and CUDA installed.